 “Then what do we do?
 How are you able to still continue to go after your dreams?”

-The old man folded his hands and his eyes brightened alive.
+The old man folded his hands, and his eyes brightened alive.
 “But for the rare 1% who were beaten up, ragged with ripped clothes, and even have a couple of broken bones, they still crawl out to reach for what they believe is rightfully theirs to achieve their dreams.
 So young man, what is your dream?”

-He now had a set idea of that he needed to do, but his end goal of living peacefully in his own house was still far away.
+He now had a set idea of what he needed to do, but his end goal of living peacefully in his own house was still far away.
 “I want to own a house and live peacefully with the one I love.”